PipelineAI/pipeline/README.md

 8      0.020996594801545143
 9      5.426473762781825e-06
 ```
+Notes:
+* Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
+This usually happens when using Docker Quick Terminal on Windows 7.

 ## Monitor Real-Time Prediction Metrics
 Re-run the Prediction REST API while watching the following dashboard URL:

-_Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
-This usually happens when using Docker Quick Terminal on Windows 7._
 ```
 http://localhost:8080/dashboard/monitor/monitor.html?streams=%5B%7B%22name%22%3A%22%22%2C%22stream%22%3A%22http%3A%2F%2Flocalhost%3A8080%2Fdashboard.stream%22%2C%22auth%22%3A%22%22%2C%22delay%22%3A%22%22%7D%5D
 ```
+Notes:
+* Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
+This usually happens when using Docker Quick Terminal on Windows 7.

 ![Real-Time Throughput and Response Time](http://pipeline.ai/assets/img/hystrix-mini.png)

 ## Monitor Detailed Prediction Metrics
 Re-run the Prediction REST API while watching the following detailed metrics dashboard URL.

-_Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
-This usually happens when using Docker Quick Terminal on Windows 7._
 ```
 http://localhost:3000/
 ```
+Notes:
+* Instead of `localhost`, you may need to use `192.168.99.100` or another IP/Host that maps to your local Docker host.
+This usually happens when using Docker Quick Terminal on Windows 7.

 ![Prediction Dashboard](http://pipeline.ai/assets/img/request-metrics-breakdown.png)

 _Username/Password: **admin**/**admin**_